Hourly Based Fee

 Fee Only Financial Planners – What is Fee Only?

-I am an hourly-based, fee only financial planner – sometimes called a fee for service planner.
-I sell no product, receive no commissions and taken no referral fees for sending clients to other advisors selling products.
+I have been an “hourly-based, fee only” financial planner – sometimes called a “fee for service” planner.
+A true fee for service planner sells no product and receives no commissions.
+Some may receive referral fees for sending clients to other advisors selling products, but it is not something which I believe is appropriate, unless there is full disclosure of the fees and the arrangement with the customer.
+It still introduces issues of objectivity and independence.
 However, not all fee only planners are the same.
 You need to exercise caution as the term “fee only” can be interpreted several ways.

 Finding an hourly based fee only financial planner can be a challenge, because most advisors realize that more money can be made from commissions and asset based fees than by hourly based fees.
-In past years, without having my underlying tax and accounting practice on which to generate much of my revenue, I could not have carried on an hourly based fee only financial planning practice (sometimes called a fee for service practice).
-For someone who is not a Chartered Professional Accountant, like I am, (or otherwise employed) offering other services, operating an hourly based fee only financial planning practice in low population areas such as Atlantic Canada would be challenging.
+In past years, without having my underlying tax and accounting practice on which to generate much of my revenue, I could not have afforded to carry on a fee for service financial planning practice because of the small market in which I am located.
+For someone who is not offering other services as a Chartered Professional Accountant, like I am, or has other business interests, operating fee for service financial planning services by the hour in low population areas such as Atlantic Canada would be challenging.

 Although the link was no longer working last time I checked (July 23, 2018), MoneySense magazine may provide a listing of MoneySense Approved Financial Advisors, with a category for fee only advisors.
 (These names are trademarks of Rogers Media.)
 As they state on their website, “To be included in this program, advisors also pay a fee to MoneySense but only those with top marks make it onto our list.”
 Until 2015, this was a free website listing and I was included.
 However, I declined to pay, and therefore to be listed, when the fee was introduced in 2015, which has an annual value of $2,499.
-I have a policy of not paying other parties to obtain my clients, but I also I consider the pricing to be rather expensive.
+I have a policy of not paying other parties to obtain my clients.
 I also think the price should be disclosed to users of the web site, in the same way that I think investment advisory fees should be disclosed to investors.
-However, use of their website is an option available to you, particularly in the larger centres.
+However, use of such websites is an option available to you, particularly in the larger centres.
 Otherwise, word-of-mouth by asking your friends and colleagues may provide you with leads.

 Remember – buyer beware.
 If you have some money, it is likely someone else wants at least a piece of it – protect it wisely because it is your future.